 All my life I have navigated contradictions in belonging.
 Growing up between the country and the city, I am drawn to the spaces between definitions—How can community be inclusive, yet defensive?
 Can you be conservative and progressive?
 Can history be both honored and revised?

 I spend time in the uncomfortable places where ideologies rub up against each other.
 They overlap, they wear one another down, they break, they become each other.
-I look both at broad systems like capitalism and militaristic globalization, and local ones like identity-oriented community, neighborhood design, and policing.
+I look both at broad systems like capitalism and militaristic globalization, and local ones like identity-oriented communities, neighborhood design, and policing.

-I work to reconcile diverse experiences and foster self awareness and communication across the boundaries we construct around ourselves.
+I work to reconcile diverse experiences and foster self awareness and communication across the boundaries we build around ourselves.
 I work to trace the roots of ideology through the stories of history.
 I work to illuminate power structures so they can be avoided, altered, or destroyed.